 Urban Areas (127 kB)

 In 2003, earthquake scientists led by the USGS estimated that there is a 62% probability of a magnitude 6.7 or greater earthquake in the Bay Area in the next 30 years.
 Some faults are more likely to rupture than others.
 The two most hazardous faults in the region are the Hayward-Rodgers Creek fault system (27%) and the San Andreas fault (21%).
 The East Bay has a higher earthquake hazard than the San Francisco peninsula due to the higher number of faults that traverse the East Bay.
 Which fault is closest to your house?
 What probability for a magnitude 6.7 or greater earthquake in the next 30 years have scientists assigned to it?
-For a detailed explanation visit the 2003 Earthquake Probability study.
+For a detailed explanation visit the California Earthquake Rupture Forecast study.

 Earthquake Probabilities for the Bay Area(132 kB)